-Motor oil does expire as the motor oil degrades over time, leaving the oil less effective.
-This natural process is due to the breakdown of the additives that keep the oil fresh and protect your engine, and that is why manufacturer’s put an expiration date on the oil container.
+Motor oil does expire as engine oil degrades over time, leaving the oil less effective.
+This natural process is due to the breakdown of the additives that keep the oil fresh and protect your engine, and that is why manufacturers put an expiration date on the oil container.

 But determining the quality of the oil is not as simple as just looking at the expiration date labeled on the container.
 Motor oil can also go bad from sitting too long in a car engine – which is why we frequently change it.
 But also when it’s stored improperly.

 But both conventional and synthetic oil is believed to stay stable under optimal conditions.
 And in fact, motor oil can last for years without losing its effectiveness.